 Although most homes that are built in the present day utilize PVC pipes for their water systems, cast iron pipes were the preferred type of piping system for much of the 20th century due to their cheap materials and promising expected lifespan.

-However, about 76 million homes across America that were built prior to 1975 are estimated to use cast iron pipes, and an alarming amount of these homes are already experiencing pipe-related damage prematurely, or are at risk for such problems.
+However, about 76 million homes across America that were built prior to 1975 are estimated to use cast iron pipes, and an alarming amount of these homes are already experiencing cast iron plumbing damage prematurely, or are at risk for such problems.

 In states such as Florida, for instance, some homeowners are seeing evidence of their cast iron pipes failing after only a few decades—exacerbated by Florida’s high humidity and salt-rich soil.